blackist/BRouter/README.md

 ---

-# Router : Framework for Communication between  Android Modules.
+# Framework for Communication between  Android Modules.

 BRouter is a framework for communication between modules.
 Route center and Action channel mapped by URL makes code traceable.